 Supplementary outpatient insurance – also referred to as supplementary healthcare insurance – rounds out your basic insurance and closes key gaps in coverage.
 It covers the cost of complementary medicine treatments, as well as fitness courses and subscriptions, preventive medical care and treatment abroad.

 COMPLETA EXTRA expands the scope of cover of COMPLETA.
 Supplementary insurance is worth it if health promotion benefits are important to you.
 Among other things, you’ll receive additional cost contributions for health promotion, complementary medicine, prevention and for spectacles, contact lenses and laser vision correction.

-You can take out this insurance if you reside in Switzerland (official place of residence) and already have COMPLETA supplementary insurance or apply for COMPLETA EXTRA at the same time.
+You can take out this insurance if you reside in Switzerland (official place of residence) and already have COMPLETA and HOSPITAL Semi-Private or Private supplementary insurance or apply for them at the same time as COMPLETA EXTRA.

 The minimum term is one year.
 The contract is automatically renewed each year on the expiry date for a further year.